CRamosC11/Obitools/Metabarcoding analysis code with Obitools 4.4.0.md

 ### Sequence Duplication Levels
 Percent of sequences remainin if deduplicated is 15.33 which means that 15% of the sequwnces are non unique.
+Overrepresented sequences: FastQC indicates that the possible source of the 2 sequences more overrepresented is TruSeq Adapter which could explain the high % of GC content that this file has.
+Reverse sequences present a overrepresented sequence (GGGGGGGGG....) that also could explain the high % of GC content of the file but I don´t know how these sequences come from or how they were originated.
 ![Captura de pantalla 2025-04-22 163439](https://github.com/user-attachments/assets/3b3181e9-f565-41c3-9483-09db22700202)

+## Filtering and cleaning our dataset
+### Importing forward and reverse sequences with `obiparing´
+`obipairing --min-identity=0.8 --min-overlap=10 -F forward.fastq.gz -R reverse.fastqgz  > results/consensus.fastq´

+-min-overlap: minimum overlap between both the reads to consider the alignment (default: 20).
+--min-identity: minimum identity between overlapped regions of the reads to consider the alignment (default: 0.900000).
+These options allow to discard sequences with low alignment quality.
+A low alignment quality corresponds to paired-end reads overlapping over less than 10 base pairs, or to paired-end reads exhibiting an alignment of less than 80% of identity.

+We can observed information about the first sequence extracted `obihead -n 1 results/consensus.fastq´
+### Exclude unpaired reads
+`obigrep -p 'annotations.mode != "join"' results/consensus.fastq > results/assembled.fastq
+### Assign each sequence record to the corresponding sample and marker combination
+Each sequence record is assigned to its corresponding sample, primer and tag.
+We need to compare with a csv file created with and specific structure.
+This strucutre only works for obitools 4.4.0.